This post has been updated for 2020.

 Hootsuite lets you build influencer lists or import your lists from other programs.
 They also give you the power to contact leads and customers directly through in-app messaging.
 You can track these interactions in a CRM-esque format or upgrade to a plan that allows API access to connect your own CRM.

 Comparing Sendible vs. Hootsuite is difficult, because they both provide a lot to customers.
-I suggest that you try out both of these tools.
+We suggest that you try out both of these tools.
 Sendible offers a 30-day free trial, and Hootsuite offers limited access to free tools.
 See if you like the interface, how your feeds move through the dashboards, and how your analytics work.

 You may like the way that Hootsuite helps your team collaborate, and you don’t really need the intense analytics that Sendible offers.
 Or perhaps you run small team (or one-person operation) and don’t need the collaboration tools as much as you need to report to outside parties.